World expresses outrage, plans stronger Russia sanctions

 BRUSSELS (AP) — World leaders expressed a raw outrage shrouded by an impotence to immediately come to the aid of Ukraine to avoid a major war in Europe, condemning Russia’s attack on its neighbor as the European Union and others promised unprecedented sanctions to hit the Kremlin.

+NATO has moved to beef up its eastern flank facing Russia and planned a virtual leaders' summit for Friday after President Vladimir Putin warned anyone listening that any interference would “lead to consequences you have never seen in history.”

+EU and NATO member Lithuania declared a state of emergency since the Baltic nation borders Russia’s Kaliningrad region to the southwest and Russia's ally Belarus to the east.
+NATO nations have 100 jets and 120 ships on high alert as deterrence.
+"Make no mistake: we will defend every ally against any attack on every inch of NATO territory,” said NATO chief Jens Stoltenberg.

 European Commission President Ursula von der Leyen called it a “barbaric attack” on an independent nation that also targeted “the stability in Europe and the whole of the international peace order.”
-The EU will hold an emergency summit in Brussels, where NATO is also meeting after Poland and the Baltic nations bordering Russia and Ukraine called for an urgent session.
+The EU will hold an emergency summit in Brussels.

 She said the sanctions, if approved, “will weaken Russia’s economic base and its capacity to modernize.
 And in addition, we will freeze Russian assets in the European Union and stop the access of Russian banks to European financial markets.”